Assisted Installer Based Installation

 KUBECONFIG

-file is fetched and used to perform some connectivity checks on the OCP cluster - Process ends, the job is completed in the DCI dashboard
+file is fetched and used to perform some connectivity checks on the OCP cluster - Process ends, the job status is set to complete in the DCI dashboard

 Configuration

-Under the nodes section where each master and worker is defined you will see a vendor variable.
+Under the nodes section where each member of the control/compute planes is defined you will see a vendor variable.
 If it's not specified at the node level it's probably specified at the parent and inherited.

 Types of vendors: